pjsilvestre/CS157A-21/docs/Project_Requirements.md

 ### Viewing the Closet
 * Users will be able to view their collected clothing articles in a list format.
 Additionally, users will be able to sort their wardrobe via various clothing characteristics.
 * The application will retrieve all aggregated clothing articles in a user's saved collection and display them for view in a separate page.

+//### Viewing most frequently worn and least frequently worn peices
+//* Users will be able to

 ### Updating Pieces
 * Users will be able to edit infomation/characteristics of an existing clothing in their collection.